Type system¶

 a.fun1(a=1, b=2) // OK

-a.another(a=1, 2) // error: 'another' is not an imported function
+a.another(a=1, 2) // error: 'another' is not pub, not imported

 a.fun2.inside() // error: `inside` is not in top scope variable

-x = import("my_fun/mytup")
+x = import("my_fun.mytup")

 x.call3() // prints call called